questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

 />

 QuestDB showed a mostly constant ingestion rate of 815k rows/sec with all degrees of cardinality.
-ClickHouse was able to ingest 900k rows/sec, but requires four times as many threads than QuestDB to achieve this rate.
+ClickHouse could ingest 900k rows/sec but requires four times as many threads as QuestDB to achieve this rate.
 ClickHouse ingestion drops to 409k rows/sec on the largest data set.
-There was no major change in performance between four and sixteen threads for TimescaleDB.
+There was no significant change in performance between four and sixteen threads for TimescaleDB.
 InfluxDB struggled the most, failing to finish successfully on the largest data set.

-We ran the same benchmarks on a separate system using the AMD Ryzen 3970X, using 4, 6 and 16 threads to see if we could observe any changes in ingestion rates:
+We ran the same benchmarks on a separate system using the AMD Ryzen 3970X, using 4, 6, and 16 threads to see if we could observe any changes in ingestion rates:

 <Screenshot
   alt="High-cardinality time series benchmark results showing QuestDB, ClickHouse, TimescaleDB and InfluxDB when using six threads"